By now I’ve had quite a bit of first hand experience with many different types of Amps and DACs.

 Also, some DACs only have coax and Toslink capabilities.
 If your computer doesn’t have those, you can use the E10K to convert the signal from USB to coax and then connect the other DAC to the E10K.

-So it would look like: PC/Laptop via USB > E10K via coax > other amp that has coax > headphones.
+So it would look like: E10K from PC/Laptop via USB > E10K via coax out > other amp that has coax in > to headphones via 3.5mm or 1/4″.

 There’s a reason why I recommend the E10K a lot.
 It’s like an all purpose tool for very cheap, and sounds incredible!